 Advanced tech plays an increasingly vital role in every aspect of the healthcare field.
 Artificial intelligence and machine learning represent particularly huge areas of opportunity.
 Those who embrace these developments can deliver impressive results, including a level of innovation and efficiency that seemed all but impossible just a few short years ago.

 The most effective healthcare leaders will not shy away from new tech developments, but rather determine where relevant opportunities exist and how they can be implemented.
-Unfortunately, this is an area in which progress is clearly needed, as the aforementioned Leadership Survey Report suggests that a “lack of leaders’ ownership and commitment” to new technology remains a barrier.
+As healthcare leaders consider implementing AI, however, they must ensure they remain compliant with patient health information.

 6. EMOTIONAL INTELLIGENCE